professor-oats/Utilities/FFAddons/PoatsPageBrightAdjust/README.md

 ### 20250618

-* Consider to sendMessage to all tabs of a domain as a preload/preset in background.js whenever a user changes brightness levels may yield smoother render, and consider run_at: document_start for content.js
+* Consider to sendMessage to all tabs of a domain as a preload/preset in background.js whenever a user changes brightness levels - Instead of onActivated listener may yield smoother render, and consider run_at: document_start for content.js